 Click on the video to review more about library databases.

 Learn more about peer-review (from Eastern Michigan University Library)

 For your topic, it might be best to use an e-book to find in-depth information.
 Books provide comprehensive information.
-It may help to think of each chapter as a single article which focuses on one aspect of a topic.
-Generally, a book compiles chapters which focus on a specific aspect of your topic into one overarching book.
+It may help to think of each chapter as a single article that focuses on one aspect of a topic.
+Generally, a book compiles chapters that focus on a specific aspect of your topic into one overarching book.

 News reports and magazine features are great places to look for stories and examples.
 Films on Demand contains educational videos and documentaries that are also good sources for stories.

 These stories or examples can help to create a humanizing feature for your audience particularly when partnered with factual information.